ramag1/emoji-memory/README.md

 ### Stretch Goals
 As a user, I want to see a timer on the consle to add difficulty to the game.
+As a user, I want to see two modes of the game.
 As a user, I want to see the matched pairs disappear.
 As a user, I want to see an animation when the cards flip over.
 As a user, I want to see a randomized order of cards for each new round.
-As a user, I want the ability to play a more challenging level after I win, featuring more cards.
+As a user, I want to be able to play this game on a mobile device.
-As a user, I want a pop up modal with instructions on how to play the game.
-As a user, I want to log my best time result in the game.
+As a user, I want to log my best number of attempts in the game.
-As a user, I want to play and track a multitude of rounds on a scoreboard.